RaspberryPI – Commands cheat sheet

 This command clears the current console session and displays a "fresh" prompt.

-For example, if you just want to switch from the current folder to the next folder named "NextFolderWithFastFamilyLongName", just type the following command:
+For example, if you just want to change from the current folder to the next folder with the name "nextFolderWithAReallyLongName", it is enough to type the following command:

 and then press the tab key.

-If, in addition to the folder "NextFolderWithFastlyLongName" it also happens to have a similar sounding folder (eg "nextfolderwithshortname") in the current directory, the folder name will only be completed as far as the two folder names are different.
-In this case only until "nextfolderwith".
-However, if you then enter a letter of the desired folder, the completion can be performed again.
+If the folder "naechsterOrdnerMitEinemFuerchterlichLangemNamen" is joined by a similar sounding folder (e.g. "naechsterOrdnerMitKurzemNamen") in the current directory, the folder name will only be completed as far as the two folder names differ.
+In this case only up to "nextFolderWith".
+If you then enter a letter of the desired folder, the completion can be executed again.

-For example, typing "nextfolderfolderwithf" and then pressing the tab key will tell Linux that the folder "NextfolderWithFastlyLongName" must be meant and completes the name accordingly.
+For example, if you enter "nextFolderWithE" and then press the Tab key, Linux already knows that the folder "nextFolderWithAFextremelyLongName" must be meant and completes the name accordingly.

-So you save a lot of typing.
-This path completion works in nearly every command.
+So you save a lot of frimeliger typing work.
+This path completion works in every command.

 The key combination CTRL+C can be used to terminate currently running processes.